PedroFurigo/Computational-Numeric-Calculation/README.md

 ```bash
 ng serve
 ```
-Access the application in your browser at http://localhost:4200.
+Access the application in your browser at http://localhost:4200. 🌍

 ### 4. How to Use
-After setting up and running the backend and frontend, you can use the application to perform computational numeric calculations directly in the interface.
+After setting up and running the backend and frontend, you can use the application to perform computational numeric calculations directly in the interface. 🧮

 ### 5. Contributions
-Contributions are welcome!
-Feel free to open issues or pull requests.
+This project is licensed under the MIT License - see the LICENSE file for details. 📜

 ### 6. License
 This project is licensed under the MIT License - see the LICENSE file for details.